Capital District (New York): Rise of the suburbs and urban decline and renewal

-Starting with the 1980 U.S. Census, Albany posted a decline in population until the 2000 U.S. Census.
+Starting with the 1980 United States census, Albany posted a decline in population until the 2000 U.S. census.
 Meanwhile, the suburbs saw an influx in population and grew at the expense of the city of Albany.
 There were many causes to this, including the building of interstates and other highways allowing for more commuting, lack of available suitable land within the urban centers, and the subsequent location of shopping centers following the people to the suburbs.

 The decline of exporting from the United States contributed to a general decline as well.
 Watervliet, Cohoes, and especially Troy lost a competitive edge that came with being at the confluence of the Hudson and Mohawk rivers: the location no longer meant better access to markets, waterfalls no longer made the cheapest power, and cheap labor in the southern and western parts of the nation became important to companies.
 General Electric moved part of their headquarters to Connecticut from Schenectady in the mid-1980s.
 Within the Capital District focus shifted to the suburbs.
 The suburbs had large open spaces for office parks and homes while the cities were constrained in available land.
 Albany International, with their headquarters and factory straddling the Menands and Albany border, built a new headquarters in 1987 in suburban East Greenbush, as did Garden Way, headquartered in Troy.
 The region's first technology park was built in the 1980s in North Greenbush by Rensselaer Polytechnic Institute (RPI).

 Not only was there a shift in population to the suburbs, a shift in retail shopping occurred as well.
 Retail sales in the cities declined a percent between 1972 and 1987, while having increased 63 percent in the suburbs.
 Although it was, and still is, within the city limits of Albany, Westgate Plaza opened in 1957 as the area's first "suburban"-style shopping center.
 Two years later, Stuyvesant Plaza was built outside Albany, in the neighboring town of Guilderland.
 1966 saw the opening of the area's first enclosed shopping mall, Colonie Center in Colonie, which drew shoppers from hundreds of miles away.
 Both Macy's, which up until this time only had locations in the New York City area, and Sears originally wanted to build stores in downtown Albany, but chose to move into suburban Colonie Center after having encountered interference from Albany's Mayor Corning.